 Convert Excel Chart to Images by saving Workbook as Webpage

 The previously discussed two methods will not help if you want to export all Excel charts as images.
-The easy way to do so is to save entire workbook as a Webpage.
+The easy way to do so is to save the entire workbook as a Webpage.
 By doing so, Excel will export all charts in the workbook as images, and you can use them right away.

 To do so, go to File > Save As.
-In ‘Save As’ window, select the location where you want to save the workbook and give it a name.
+In the ‘Save As’ window, select the location where you want to save the workbook and give it a name.
 Now, the

 Go to the location where you have saved this Webpage Archive.
-You will see ‘.htm’ file and a folder with the same name with “_files” appended to it.
+You will see the ‘.htm’ file and a folder with the same name with “_files” appended to it.

-Open this folder and you will see HTML, CSS and image files.
+Open this folder and you will see HTML, CSS, and image files.
 These image files are nothing but charts used in all Excel sheets in the saved workbook.
-You will see a copy of every image – one is of full resolution, and other is of reduced resolution so that you can use it in any blog post.
+You will see a copy of every image – one is of full resolution, and the other is of reduced resolution so that you can use it in any blog post.

 This way of saving the workbook as a web page helps you to export all Excel charts as images in a simple way.

 Hope you all liked this simple trick.
-If you have anything to add, please do share with us through comments.
+If you have anything to add, please do share it with us through comments.